Boda335/Verification-Bot/README.md

 }
 ```

 4. Make sure you have an image for the background located at `./src/bg/background.png`.

-You can change the path to your preferred image in the `create_image_with_text` function.
+6. Make sure you have a font for the text located at `./src/font/font.ttf`.

-5. Run the bot:
+7. Run the bot:

 ```sh
 python bot.py